-7.5.28. submit.sh
+8.5.28. submit.sh

-Example submit trigger for External Archive Transfer using pull-archive and edge-content triggers
+This script is an example submit trigger for External Archive Transfer using pull-archive and edgecontent triggers

 This is a reference edge-content trigger for use with an Edge/Commit server topology - the Edge server uses this trigger to transmit files which are being submitted to the Commit instead of using its normal file transfer mechanism.
 This trigger uses Aspera for fast file transfer, and UDP, rather than TCP and is typically much faster, especially with high latency connections.